 Using ointments, tinctures, edibles, and the like will not trigger smoker rates with most companies.
 You just need to be upfront.
 Plus, if you’re taking CBD only, the THC will not show up on the life insurance drug test.

 (Keep in mind that with a smoker rating, you can expect to pay 2 or 3 times more for the same life insurance policy.
-One of our goals at MJ Life is to avoid that penalty.)
+One of our goals at Marijuana Life is to avoid that penalty.)

 Marie-Strumpell Disease or Ankylosing Spondylitis

 The only form of arthritis that impacts a person’s life expectancy is Marie-Strumpell disease.
 This form affects the smaller joints surrounding the spinal column.

 If this type of arthritis becomes too severe, it can impact your ability to breathe or cause immobility.
 Extremely severe cases have even caused heart and lung problems.

 In the most extreme cases of Marie-Strumpell disease, the life insurance company may decline an application.
 However, most cases are still insurable with stiff ratings.

 The best way to make sure your agent can find you the best rates for arthritis is to have all the pertinent medical information at hand.
 There are several questions you will need to answer.
 Specifically, the underwriter will want to know the following: